prince-vardhan/researchAgent/README.md

 ├── requirements.txt
 └── README.md

-main.py: The main application script that initializes and runs the agent.
+main.py: This is the main script that gets the agent up and running.

-tools.py: Defines the external tools (e.g., searchWeb) that the agent can use.
+tools.py: Where I've defined the external tools, like the searchWeb function, that the agent can use.

-.env.example: A template for environment variables (API keys).
+.env.example: A little template for setting up your environment variables (like API keys).

-requirements.txt: Lists all Python dependencies.

-README.md: This file.
+requirements.txt: All the Python libraries you'll need to install.

+README.md: Well, that's this file you're reading!

 🚀 Setup & Installation
-Follow these steps to get the project up and running on your local machine.
+Want to try it out?
+Here’s how to get it running on your machine:

 Clone the repository:

 git clone https://github.com/your-username/agentic-research-assistant.git
 cd agentic-research-assistant

-(Remember to replace your-username with your actual GitHub username)

-Create a virtual environment (recommended):
+Create a virtual environment (good practice!):

 python -m venv venv
 source venv/bin/activate  # On Windows: .\venv\Scripts\activate